Voronezh Animation Studio

 The company's main art technique is CGI animation that is used for their flagship series, The Snow Queen.
 The films from the series gave the studio the entrance into the film industry that has been recently noted by the animation industry.
-Its most recent project was the Netflix animated film Secret Magic Control Agency, released on 25 March 2021.
+Its most recent release was The Snow Queen & the Princess, released on 16 February 2023.

 History

 Early history

 The studio was founded in 2007 in Voronezh, Russia by a group of artists from the computer game and information technology industry.
 Their experience allowed them to launch a new type of computer animation studio that involve animators from different cities of Russia.
 In 2011, Wizart Animation created a new business department to promote and sell animation content in Russian and international markets.
 Their vision was a production facility to produce world-class family animated feature films and animated series, as well as international sales and a marketing department.
 Until 2012, the studio operated under the name InlayFilm with the main production site of the studio located in Voronezh, and some divisions located in Moscow.
 On 6 February 2012, InlayFilm rebranded into Wizart Animation.

 The newly independent Wizart Animation studio was led by Vladimir Nikolaev (ru) as general producer and Yuri Moskvin as CEO.
 Vladimir Nikolaev introduced the company's films to events such as the 17th Open Russian Comedy Movie Festival held in Tula Oblast.
 Yuri Moskvin incorporated his 1999 PC game company Russobit-M over to InlayFilm for a joint re-profiling.
 The venture created an infusion of game knowledge that ultimately changed the trajectory of the studio into an animation house.
 Moskvin was the main producer for the studio's first franchise The Snow Queen.
 Moskvin also took part in signing a 2018 media alliance for Wizart at the Eastern Economic Forum in Vladivostok.
 Key people for Wizart Animation include Diana Yurinova, head of international distribution.
 Yurinova was instrumental in selling the studio's films to international high competition markets such as those in China.
 Olga Sinelshchikova, was the Business Development Director for Wizart Animation.
 Sinelshchikova is also the Vice President executive of Russian World Studios.
 For Wizart Animation, Sinelshchikova was vital as the business manager at the 2011 AFM The Snow Queen distributions.
 Anna Pokorskaya, as the international distribution manager negotiated deals for the sequels to The Snow Queen series.
 They presented the films in international sale markets such as the film festivals of Cannes and Toronto International Film Festival.

 At the Animation Summit, Wizart Animation revealed animation in Russia is developing in the right direction.
 A few accomplishments were presented.
 Distribution-wise, its film have been distributed to South Korea, Brazil, Turkey, Middle East and Czech Republic for a total of 140 different countries around the world.
 Its films are selected in more than forty internationally acclaimed festivals.